Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Distinguishing population models

-In Fig.~\ref{fig:pops} we have presented the redshift distributions of the 4 BNS population models, as well as the distributions of the merger events detected by B-DECIGO and DO-Optimal in their last year of operation ($3\,\rm{yr}<t_{c_0}\leq4\,$yr) for each population model.
+In Fig.~\ref{fig:pops} we have presented the redshift distributions of the 4 BNS population models, as well as the distributions of the merger events detected by B-DECIGO and DO-Optimal in their last year of operation ($3\,\rm{yr}<t_{c_0}\leq4\,$yr) for each population model and discuss how detectors could help distinguish these models.

-We find that though different populations could be clearly distinguished by their original redshift distributions, it is hard for us to tell the differences among the distributions of the detectable sources---they are unlike the original distributions due to the horizon distance of B-DECIGO and DO-Optimal.
-A dedicated Bayesian analysis might be able to give confident inference to them.
+In general, though different populations could be clearly distinguished by their original redshift distributions, it is hard for us to tell the differences from the detectable sources---they are unlike the original distributions due to the horizon distance of B-DECIGO and DO-Optimal.
+Though a dedicated Bayesian analysis might be able to give confident inference to them.
 Model ``Oce.High'' has the largest number of sources, leading to the largest detection number for both detectors, which makes it easily recognized.
 Models ``SFR14'', ``LN'', and ``Stan.High'', however, could not be distinguished by B-DECIGO.
 The horizon distance of B-DECIGO is $z_{\rm max} \sim 0.45$ while sources from these three models have similar distributions before $z = 1$.
 However, after $z=1$, the number of mergers for model ``SFR14'' raises, while for models ``LN'' and ``Stan.High'', it drops sharply and remains stable, respectively.
-Such characteristics are conducive to DO-Optimal, whose horizon could reach $z_{\rm max}\sim3$.
-As expected, for DO-Optimal, sources detected from model ``SFR14'' outnumber the other two models, whereas model ``LN'' has several orders of magnitude fewer detections than model ``Stan.High'' in the last 4 redshift bins in Fig.~\ref{fig:pops}.
+Since the horizon of DO-Optimal reaches $z_{\rm max}\sim3$, it helps distinguish the other 3 models.
+Sources detected from model ``SFR14'' outnumber the other two, whereas model ``LN'' has several orders of magnitude fewer detections than model ``Stan.High'' in the last 4 redshift bins in Fig.~\ref{fig:pops}.
+Though it is hard to determine the formation channel only by the detection numbers, detectors with larger horizons (such as DO-Optimal/DECIGO) have the ability to discriminate the redshift distribution, e.g.\ between ``SFR14'' and ``LN''.
+By identifying the peak of the merger rates, space-based decihertz detectors could give hints on the time delay between star formation and binary mergers.

-Note that population models ``SFR14'' and ``LN'' are scaled to the local merger rate, ${\cal R}_0 = 44$\,Gpc$^{-3}$\,yr$^{-1}$, which has a relative error of up to 2 orders of magnitude by the values provided by GWTC-3~\citep{LIGOScientific:2021psn}.
-Therefore the relevant distribution and number of detections may scale accordingly.
+As we will see in the next section, population models have different contributions to the confusion noise and they will affect the detection rates of various detectors differently.
+The influence of confusion noise could be another way to discriminate population models.